 You should read the following summary together with the more detailed information appearing elsewhere in this prospectus and the financial statements and other information included in this prospectus.
-In this prospectus, unless otherwise indicated or the context requires otherwise, when we use the terms the "Company," "we," "our" or "us," we mean Koppers Inc., formerly known as Koppers Industries, Inc., and its subsidiaries on a consolidated basis for periods up until November 18, 2004 and Koppers Holdings Inc., or Koppers Holdings (formerly known as KI Holdings Inc.), and its subsidiaries on a consolidated basis for periods from and including November 18, 2004, when Koppers Holdings became the parent of Koppers Inc. The use of these terms is not intended to imply that Koppers Holdings and Koppers Inc. are not separate and distinct legal entities.
+In this prospectus, unless otherwise indicated or the context requires otherwise, when we use the terms the "Company," "we," "our" or "us," we mean Koppers Inc., formerly known as Koppers Industries, Inc., and its subsidiaries on a consolidated basis for periods up until November 18, 2004 and KI Holdings Inc., or KI Holdings, and its subsidiaries on a consolidated basis for periods from and including November 18, 2004, when KI Holdings became the parent of Koppers Inc. The use of these terms is not intended to imply that KI Holdings and Koppers Inc. are not separate and distinct legal entities.